Glyphosate Renewal in the EU

 On September 30, 2022, the AGG submitted the updated renewal assessment report (RAR) to EFSA.
 For the revised report, the AGG considered additional information gathered through consultations with the public and with Member States, including additional data submitted by the applicant (GRG).

-A qualified majority was not achieved, and no opinion was reached.
-The Commission referred the draft regulation to the Appeal Committee for further deliberation.
-On November 15, the EU Member States voted on the 1-year temporary extension of the current glyphosate approval and, again, the proposal did not gather sufficient support from Member States.
+Given that a qualified majority was not achieved, the Commission referred the draft regulation to the Appeal Committee for further deliberation.
+On November 15, the EU Member State representatives in the Appeal Committee voted on the 1-year temporary extension and, again, the proposal neither gathered sufficient support in favor nor against it from Member States.

-EFSA organized the Pesticides Peer Review meetings with Member State experts in November and December 2022 (minutes available here: Plant Protection Products and their Residues | EFSA (europa.eu)) and is planning to finalize the conclusions in July 2023.
-In its conclusions, EFSA will address all possible risks that exposure to glyphosate might pose to humans, animals and the environment.
+EFSA organized the Pesticides Peer Review meetings with Member States experts in November and December 2022 (minutes available here: Plant Protection Products and their Residues / EFSA (Europe.eu).

 The Glyphosate Renewal Group